llm-workflow-engine/llm-workflow-engine/README.md

 💬 **Runs in Shell**.
 You can call and interact with ChatGPT/GPT4 in the terminal.

 💻  **Supports official ChatGPT API**.
-Make API calls directly to the OpenAI ChatGPT endpoint.
+Make API calls directly to the OpenAI ChatGPT endpoint (all supported models accessible by your OpenAI account)

 🐍 **Python API**.
 The ChatGPT Wrapper is a Python library that lets you use ChatGPT/GPT4 in your Python scripts.